 Let’s break it down.

-There are a few ways that your brand can utilise the app to reach this growing audience, create brand awareness, and really shake up your marketing strategy.
+There are a few ways that your brand can utilise the app to reach this growing audience, create brand awareness, and really shake up your social media marketing strategy.

 Firstly, there are branded hashtag challenges.